awsdocs/amazon-workspaces-user-guide/doc_source/amazon-workspaces-linux-client.md

 **To use a proxy server**

+By default, the Linux client uses the proxy server that's specified in the device operating system settings\.
+The first time the client is launched, the device operating system proxy server setting is used\.
+If you select another option for the proxy server, that setting is used for subsequent launches of the client\.
+**Note**
+In versions 3\.0\.0 through 3\.1\.4, if you specify a custom proxy server, a "No network" error might appear when you attempt to log in to your WorkSpace\.
+If you want to use a custom proxy server with the Linux client, we recommend upgrading to version 3\.1\.5\.
+If you can't upgrade, you can work around the issue by using the default operating system proxy server instead of specifying a custom proxy server in the Linux client\.

 1. In the Amazon WorkSpaces client application, go to **Settings**, **Manage Proxy Server**\.

 1. In the **Set Proxy** dialog box, select **Use proxy server**, enter the proxy server URL or IP address and the port, and choose **Save**\.